Online Dental Nurse Courses – NEBDN Accredited Training UK

 • Dentist

-What is the NEBDN RoE (Records of Experience)?
+What is the NEBDN PoE (Portfolio of Evidence)?

-The purpose of the RoE is to ensure student dental nurses receive summative assessments carried out in the workplace to an approved standard.
-All those involved in the assessment process must adhere to the benchmarks and performance criteria set out in the Record of Experience Checklists and Marking Guide.
+The purpose of the PoE is to ensure student dental nurses receive summative assessments carried out in the workplace to an approved standard.
+All those involved in the assessment process must adhere to the benchmarks and performance criteria set out in the Portfolio of Evidence Checklists and Marking Guide.

 What is a Trainee Dental Nurse or Dental Assistant?